mc-t4d/imageprocessing/README.md

 Access the Jupyter Notebook: Once the container is running, open a web browser and visit http://localhost:8888.

 Use the Token: When prompted, enter the token provided in the terminal logs of the Docker container.
 This token is required for first-time access to the Jupyter Notebook server.

+Once you are in the Jupyter Server, you'll need to follow the "Config File Creation" instructions above, creating a _config.yaml_ file in the Jupyter environment that includes your API keys.
+If you have done this locally before creating the container, you can just copy the contents of that file into the new file.

 From here, you can create a new notebook or use the _notebook_demo.ipynb_ file for quick-start access to the user interface.